Hey Kids (Start Here)

 “Oh, I think mentorship’s important.
 For sure.
 I used to—”

 “Right then.”
-Rush pushed himself to his feet with what looked like a burst of artificial energy.
-He beckoned to Volker like the prima donna Fields Medalist he was.
+Rush pushed himself to his feet and beckoned to Volker like the prima donna Fields Medalist he was.

 “Wait.
 We’re talking about—me?
 You and me?
 You’re gonna mentor me right now?”
 Volker wasn’t sure how he felt about this turn of events.
 On one hand, yeah.
 He’d kill for some space mentorship.
 On the other—

 “Yes.”
 Rush hit the door controls and paced into the hallway.
-“Keep up, please, Volker.”
+“Keep up, please.”

 “Uh, okay.”
 Volker uneasily followed Rush into the gold-paneled hallway.
 “Is, uh, where are we going?
 I don’t think we need to go to the bridge,” he whispered, as Rush headed straight for it.
 “There are listening devices there, remember?”

 “Is Telford going to be involved?”
-Volder hissed.
+Volker hissed.

-“Right now, a little bit, yeah,” Volker muttered.
+“Right now?
+Yeah,” Volker muttered.
 “Hang on.
 Rush.
 Rush?
 Can we talk about the knife?”

 “This knife?”
-Rush adroitly flipped his grip, pressing the blade of the weapon against his own forearm, concealing it from easy view.
+Rush flipped his grip and pressed the blade of the weapon against his own forearm, concealing it from view.

-Rush strode across the small space like he owned it, but instead of taking a seat in the co-pilot station and propping his feet up on an active console, he decided on a Star Trek: Next Generation Will-Riker reverse chair-mount of the pilot’s seat.
+Rush strode across the small space like he owned it, but instead of taking a seat at the co-pilot station and propping his feet on an active console, he decided on a Star Trek: Next Generation Will-Riker reverse chair-mount of the pilot’s seat.

 The pilot’s seat where Telford was already sitting.

-“Hi,” Rush breathed, propping his good elbow on Telford’s shoulder.
+“Hello.”
+Rush propped his good elbow on Telford’s shoulder.

-“You seem like you’re feeling better,” Telford offered, with a stiff neutrality.
+“You seem like you’re feeling better,” Telford said, stiff and neutral.

-“Let’s go to Rolan,” Rush said, winding the toe of a boot around Telford’s ankle.
+“Let’s go to Rolan.”
+Rush wound the toe of a boot around Telford’s ankle.
 “The good part.
 Northern Continent.
-Visit the capital.
-Height of Dust Season.
-Unmissable, they say.”
+Jewel Box Market in the height of Dust Season?
+Dale’s never seen it.
+Unmissable, I’ve heard it called.”

 “Nope,” Telford said evenly.
-“Very missable.
+“It’s very missable.
 You wanna get out of my face?”

 “Um,” Volker offered, with zero follow-up plan.

-“You ruined my jacket,” Rush explained, his tone bizarrely reasonable.
+“Y’ruined my jacket,” Rush explained, threateningly reasonable.
 “I need a new one.”

 “No?”
 Rush asked, and with a flick of the wrist, the tip of Volker’s knife was pressed against the underside of Telford’s jaw.